vojtasvoboda/vojtasvoboda.cz/README.md

 But bower install is not neccessary, because assets/vendor folder is already in Git repository.

+There is no need to build assets (by Grunt etc), because assets are build by OctoberCMS, so we just call assets/sass/site.scss in the layout.

 ## Static variant

 There is static (pre-rendered) variant of the website in /static folder.